 Why Do Men Pull Away From You & The Relationship?

-Men withdraw from the relationship; they pull away.
-It's what happens.
+Men will withdraw from the relationship; they pull away.
+It’s what happens.

-Women do it sometimes, too - but with men; usually, they are only either going deeper in to the relationship with you; or they're moving away; to do things that make them feel like men.
+When it comes to men having a relationship with you, usually, they are either going deeper in to the relationship with you; or they’re moving away; to do things that meet their own needs at a high level.

-And, when he pulls away; to you - it hurts.
+None of this will change the truth of how you feel when he pulls away, though: when he withdraws – it hurts.
+Don’t you agree?
+You may not say it, but it hurts.
 You get angry.
 Sad.
 You feel unloved.
-You no longer feel like that princess or that goddess that perhaps he once treated you as.
-(Click to download my "Goddess Report")
+You no longer feel like that princess that he once treated you as.
+(Click to download my “Goddess Report”)

-So, why do men pull away in relationships and what to do when men pull away?
+Why do men pull away in relationships and what to do when it happens?

 What is intuitive to a man in a relationship is not what is intuitive to a woman

 The problem here is that men and women are hardwired completely differently.
 Sure, we are all human.
 There are aspects that make all of us human.

 However, when it comes to relationships, there are certain things that make men and women the same (such as fear of loss), and there are things that make us completely different (such as what actually triggers our fear of loss).